 Our respected defective medical device attorneys have been recognized by prominent publications like the Million Dollar Advocates Forum and Super Lawyers for their superior legal skills and commitment to providing stellar customer service.
 As our high-value case results and testimonials from past clients show, we’re dedicated to helping clients across Connecticut seek the maximum compensation they’re owed, while also giving them the personalized attention they deserve.

 If you believe you might have a defective medical device claim, contact today Wocl Leydon for your free and confidential case evaluation.
-To get started, call us or contact us online.

 Common Types of Defective Medical Devices

 Some of the most common types of defective medical devices include: